 Find answers to these questions, and many more, in HOME's 2021 Life After Highschool recorded webinar series.
 Scroll to the bottom of this page to register and a link will be sent to you!
 Once registration is complete, you will be able to view the Life After High School webinar recordings!

-For those headed to college, Writing Succesful College Essays is a new webinar recording in which former high school English teacher, Angela Hurd, explains the "how to" of writing a college essay that will get you noticed by admission counsellors.
+For those headed to college, our Writing Successful College Essays webinar recording, featuring former high school English teacher, Angela Hurd, will explain the "how to" of writing a college essay that will get you noticed by admission counsellors.
 Register here for a link to this webinar!

 The Early College Landscape in Maine (Rachael Magill & Kari Suderley)